Psychedelic/dank/xtc/README.md

 ### Creating canisters using Cycles Token (XTC):

 You can create canisters using your Cycles Token (XTC) balance.
+This is, however, a low level api, if you want to deploy your canister using your XTC balance see ([Set Cycles Token (XTC) as your default wallet in dfx](#set-cycles-token-xtc-as-your-default-wallet-in-dfx)).

 Using `wallet_create_canister` method, you can create a canister and set the controller of the canister to a principal ID you want.
 If you leave the controller to be `null`, you will be automatically selected as the controller of the newly created canister.
 Using the `cycles` parameter, it is possible to deposit cycles to your new canister from your XTC balance.

 ```bash